sic2/HaptiQ/README.md

 This project is currently under alpha development and the designing is constantly changing.

 Please do create a branch of the project if a new feature has to be implemented.
 Also, use the issue tracking on GitHub if any bug is found or new functionality is wanted.

+## Getting started

+Please refer to the manual to get started with the HaptiQ and the HaptiQ API

 ## Bugs
 Whenever a bug is found please: